SuryaKrishnaMoorthy/galvanize_task_tracker_front_end/README.md

 ## Features

-  -New user can signup with first name, last name, unique email and password.
+  - New user can signup with first name, last name, unique email and password.
-  -Existing users can login with email and password.
+  - Existing users can login with email and password.
-  -The User can add and delete lists
+  - The User can add and delete lists
-  -The User can add tasks to selected lists.
+  - The User can add tasks to selected lists.
-  -Tasks can be updated or deleted.
+  - Tasks can be updated or deleted.
-  -User can toggle the tasks between completed tasks and incomplete tasks.
+  - User can toggle the tasks between completed tasks and incomplete tasks.

 ## What Galvanize Task Tracker looks like?